Fernandez-Trincado/ChemicalAnomalies/README.md

-Searching for Chemical Anomalies in APOGEE-2
+Searching for Chemical Anomalies in APOGEE-2: Signatures of GC-like abundance patterns in the Milky Way
 ====

 ** Author(s) **